 If the news has got you concerned, it is important to understand the potential impact of pushing the panic button on your long term finances.

 Why are markets reacting?

-That said, the long-term impact of similar potential pandemics on markets has, in the past, been small.
+That said, the long-term impact of similar potential market turbulence on markets has, in the past, been small.
 So, what is the potential cost of running for the hills?

 The potential cost of getting it wrong

 To assess the impact of withdrawing from the markets, we examined the growth of two identical hypothetical portfolios (see the chart above).
 One portfolio (from a particularly poorly timed investor) was pulled out of the markets during the four major dips over the last 10 years and only reinvested once markets had recovered, while the other stayed the course and waited for the seas to calm.

 As shown in the chart, missing out on recoveries can be very costly for long term investors.
 In the example, missing the bounce that followed the falls during the period led to a portfolio that was around 35% lower at the end, when compared to leaving it invested.
 Withdrawing investments meant, ultimately, missing out on around 60% of the portfolio’s growth.